tasket/doc1/README.md

        sudo openvpn --cd /rw/config/qtunnel --config qtunnel.conf --verb 5

-   Watch for status messages that indicate whether the connection is successful and test from another VPN VM terminal window with `ping`.
+   Watch for status messages that indicate whether the connection is successful; In the case of `openvpn` it should display _"Initialization sequence completed"_.
+Testing can be done from another VPN VM terminal window using a `ping` command like:

        ping -c20 1.1.1.1